zhandawei/Efficient_Global_Optimization_Algorithms/README.md

-# A collection of Bayesian Optimization (also known as Efficient Global Optimization) algorithms
+# Matlab implementations of Bayesian Optimization algorithms
+Bayesian Optimization (BO) algorithms, also known as Efficient Global Optimization (EGO) algorithms are widely used to solve expensive optimization problems.
+I try to make a collection of different Bayesian optimization algorithms that we have proposed and implemented during my research.
+In these implementations, I try keep the codes as simple as possile.

 ## Table of Contents